ystxn/blog/content/blog/2020-03-13-hello-gatsby.md

 It's essentially a dynamic site at develop-time transformed into a static site during the build process.
 There are a whole bunch of SSGs out there and Gatsby seems to be quite popular so I'm giving it a shot.
-Gatsby allows you to back the site from various *actual* backends like drupal but I'm keeping it static by writing posts in markdown files.
+Gatsby allows you to back the site from various *actual* backends like wordpress but I'm keeping it static by writing posts in regular markdown files.

 ## In a nutshell
 1. Install the Gatsby CLI